colatusso/canDB.swift/README.md

     // saving the data, the can is automatically created if not exists storeInstance.saveData("Person", data: dataArray, idString: kCanDBDefaultIdString, error: nil)

-    // adding the index for future queries storeInstance.addIndex("Person", indexes: ["Name"], error: nil)
+    // adding the index for future queries and reindexing the table storeInstance.addIndex("Person", indexes: ["Name"], error: nil)
+    storeInstance.reIndex("Person", idString: kCanDBDefaultIdString)

     let result = storeInstance.loadData("Person")
     for item in result {